ACsediment/VenusCode/README.md

 By simply rearranging the way characters forming words and sentences, you can mess up with machines while keep your messages human-readable.
 It's mainly designed to bypass machine-based censorship such as [Wordfilter](https://en.wikipedia.org/wiki/Wordfilter) in [WeChat](https://citizenlab.ca/2016/11/wechat-china-censorship-one-app-two-systems/) or [Weibo](https://citizenlab.ca/2014/11/tracing-path-censored-weibo-post-compiling-keywords-trigger-automatic-review/).
 It could also be helpful to reduce on-line tracking, since algorithms can not search or understand your messages in the normal way.

-Note: This is different from [Martian language](https://en.wikipedia.org/wiki/Martian_language).
+Note: This is different from [Martian language](https://en.wikipedia.org/wiki/Martian_language) :P

+Note: It's currently designed for logograms like Chinese or Japanese characters.
+I am coming up a solution for languages using phonogram like english.

 ## implementation
 Currently available in Java and JS.
 This is more of a coding practice for me so I would try to implement it using other languages.